Sixteenth Street Historic District: 1900s–1910s

 Development on 16th Street increased after the turn of the 20th century, most notably after the McMillan Plan was issued.
 Architectural taste changed following the World's Columbian Exposition and that was represented in the transition to Beaux-Arts and neoclassical buildings constructed along the street.
 The early 20th century also saw the construction of apartments, institutional buildings, hotels, and churches along 16th Street, along with additional houses.
 There were almost as many empty lots facing 16th Street in 1903 as there were buildings, but during the next 20 years, a large number of buildings were constructed creating an almost united line of structures facing 16th Street.

 Mary Foote Henderson played a large role in the development of the northern stretch of the historic district and has been described as the "dominant figure in the development of Sixteenth Street in the first quarter of the twentieth century."
-In 1888 she and her husband, Senator John B. Henderson, had built a massive house on 16th Street just north of Florida Avenue nicknamed Henderson's Castle.
+In 1889 she and her husband, Senator John B. Henderson, had built a massive house on 16th Street just north of Florida Avenue called Henderson Castle.
 The couple had purchased dozens of lots in the area and were vocal advocates of the City Beautiful movement, encouraging politicians and foreign governments to build monuments, houses, and embassies near present-day Meridian Hill Park.
 One of the first luxury apartment buildings built in this newly popular stretch of 16th Street was The Balfour at 2000 16th Street, designed in the Renaissance Revival style by George S. Cooper in 1900.
 Mary continued to monitor development in the area by serving as president of the Sixteenth Street Improvement Association.

 The 1900s saw the first large scale residential building erected south of Scott Circle.
 The Beaux-Arts Warder Apartment House on the southeast corner of 16th and M Streets was built in 1905 and designed by Jules Henri de Sibour and Bruce Price.
 These early apartment buildings were designed to resemble large mansions.
 Private residences built that same decade include a Georgian Revival mansion for Senator Simon Guggenheim, located on the northeast corner of 16th and M Streets, that was built in 1906 and also designed by de Sibour and Price.
 A Parisian type Beaux-Arts house at 1227 16th Street, designed by William Penn Cresson and Nathan C. Wyeth, was built in 1907 for wealthy widow Carolina Caton Williams.
 An elaborate Beaux-Arts home at 1218 16th Street was built for Alonzo Bliss in 1907 and designed by Albert Goenner.
 Another prominent house in this area that was designed by de Sibour and Price, 1128 16th Street NW, was built in 1909.
 This decade also saw the construction of an institutional building, the National Geographic Society's (NGS) Hubbard Memorial Hall at 1156 16th Street, built in 1902 and designed by Hornblower & Marshall.
 The NGS would later select Arthur B. Heaton to design Renaissance Revival additions completed in 1913 and 1932.